Delivery Systems aims to provide you with an understanding of the ways in which a lethality mechanism (warhead) may be delivered to a selected target.

 On successful completion of this course you will be able to:

-- explain the operational features and principles of a wide variety of ammunition launch methods, including light and heavy guns, cannons, mortars and small arms, underpinned by a detailed knowledge of their sub-systems and design methodologies,
+- Establish the operational features and principles of a wide variety of ammunition, launch and carriage methods, underpinned by a detailed knowledge of the sub-systems and design methodologies,

-- perform detailed calculations related to the performance (i.e. range and velocity) of complete guided weapon and torpedo designs using informed aerodynamic, propulsion and mass data,
+- Review and conduct calculations related to the performance (i.e. range and velocity) of munition systems using informed aerodynamic, propulsion and mass data,

 Core content